 Astaire also knew instinctively the importance of looking dressed down even when dressed up.
 He was often seen with his jacket removed and sleeves rolled up.
 And in a famous apocryphal anecdote, he would supposedly throw a new jacket against the wall a few times to break it in.
 Above all, just like his dancing, Astaire’s style suggested a lack of effort, a carefree nonchalance that many strive for and few achieve.

-Now a new biography on Astaire explores the man behind the style.
+A recent biography on Astaire explores the man behind the style.
 The author is Joseph Epstein, author of the mildly amusing “Snobbery: The American Version.”
 Writing on Astaire, Epstein opines:

 Charm is elegance made casual, with emphasis on the casual.
 American charm, to be truly American, somehow has to combine the aristocratic with the democratic, but without a trace of snobbery.